hpaluch/gae-helloworld-py/README.md

 Running application localy
 --------------------------

-__This it not yet supported vor GAE version 1.5.5 - only live deployment work for now.__
+__This it not yet supported for GAE version 1.5.5 - only live deployment work for now.__

 * change your working directory to this git project, i.e.: